vuejs/v2.vuejs.org/src/v2/guide/syntax.md

 {{ if (ok) { return message } }}
 ```

 <p class="tip">Template expressions are sandboxed and only have access to a [whitelist of globals](https://github.com/vuejs/vue/blob/v2.6.10/src/core/instance/proxy.js#L9) such as `Math` and `Date`.
-You should not attempt to access user defined globals in template expressions.</p>
+You should not attempt to access user-defined globals in template expressions.</p>

 ## Directives